 This is not rocket science.
 It’s just a bit of extra time spent on the visual assets.

+Make sure to keep website image optimization a priority when uploading and adding content.
 The extra work is worth the effort!

 Optimize blog images to improve your overall SEO, your rankings in Google and ultimately blog traffic.